Flavian5/bfr/README.md

     Nearness of point and cluster is determined by mahalanobis distance < mahalanobis_factor * sqrt(dimensions)
+    Leaving this value at 3.0 usually provides good results.

 euclidean_threshold : float

-    Nearness of a point and a cluster is determined by Euclidean distance(point,cluster) < eucl_threshold
+    Nearness when using euclidean distance is determined by Euclidean distance(point,cluster) < eucl_threshold
+    This value has to be adapted depending on the range of euclidean distances between points.

 merge_threshold : float

     Two clusters in the compress set will be merged if their merged standard deviation is less than or equal to (std_dev(cluster) + std_dev(other_cluster)) * merge_threshold.
+    Keeping this value between 0.5-1.0 is usually a good starting point

 dimensions : int

-    The dimensionality of the model
+    The dimensionality of the model.
+    This number should be equal to the number of features of points.

 init_rounds : int

-    Higher integer numbers give better spread of the initial points
+    Higher integer numbers give better spread of the initial points.
+    Higher integer numbers give more stable results on the same dataset.
+    Higher integer numbers increase the risk of starting with outlying points

 nof_clusters : int